-Please note that System Program placements are determined through a criteria-based process through our EIPS Central Office.
-Please contact Supports for Students at 780-417-8219.
+Please note that FOCUS placements are determined through a criteria-based process through the Elk Island Public Schools Central Office.
+Please contact Supports for Students if you require additional information on the placement process (780-417-8219).

-The Focus Program is a system program designed to meet the needs of students in grades 7 - 12 with complex issues including severe psychiatric disorders, mental health issues and related learning difficulties.
+The FOCUS Program is a system program designed to meet the needs of students in grades 7-12 with complex issues including severe psychiatric disorders, mental health issues and related learning difficulties.
 Students are supported through a safe and structured classroom environment with predictable and clearly articulated routines, procedures and expectations.
-There is a strong focus on goal-setting, problem-solving and coping skills, support networks, and social skill development.
+There is a strong focus on goal-setting, problem-solving and coping skills, support networks and social skill development.
 Core subject areas and optional courses are available through a variety of instructional options including integration into regular programming and/or small group instruction, allowing students to experience success.
 Flexible and responsive instruction is guided by an Instructional Support Plan (ISP), builds on individual strengths and needs, and follows the Alberta Education Programs of Study, with adaptations as necessary.
-Students in high school are working towards a High School Diploma, or a Knowledge and Employability Certificate.
+Students are able continue the FOCUS Program into high school where they work towards a High School Diploma, or a Knowledge and Employability Certificate.

 - What is the criteria for application to the program?